chrisart10/style-component-lab/README.md

 # styled-component-lab
-Project about style-component by Traversy Media.
+Project about styled-component by Traversy Media.